-Each Urgency Room location in Eagan, Vadnais Heights and Woodbury has convenient hours, open from 8:00 AM to 10:00 PM 365 days per year, including holidays.
-Before stopping by, you can check online to see how long of a wait you can expect to have before one of our physicians can see you.
-Sometimes, the wait is just a couple of minutes as opposed to a couple of hours elsewhere.
+Each Urgency Room location in Eagan, Vadnais Heights and Woodbury has convenient hours, open from 8:00 AM to 9:00 PM 365 days per year, including holidays.
 Our easy accessibility and friendly staff make coming to The Urgency Room for your allergy needs a no-brainer.

 When your allergies start acting up, no matter what stirs them, don’t wait around and suffer through them.
 Don’t let your breathing be affected longer than it has to be.
 The Urgency Room can help allergy-sufferers in the Twin Cities with quick assessment, diagnosis and treatment, so you can be back on your way.
 Each state-of-the-art Urgency Room is outfitted with everything our highly experienced physicians need to treat you with the best care possible.
 Each UR is owned and operated by the Emergency Physicians Professional Association (EPPA), which means you’re always in good hands from the minute you step through our doors.